meme0/oof/README.md

-do something
-ok

-are you planning on giving me write access or at least merging my edits
+i figured out how to get write access

+hehe